-Following the tragic events in Aurora, CO, the COPS Office would like to highlight available resources that may help other law enforcement agencies respond to difficult situations, should the need ever arise.
+Following the tragic events in Kansas City and Ft.
+Hood, the COPS Office would like to highlight available resources that may help other law enforcement agencies respond to difficult situations, should the need ever arise.
 Two such courses have been developed by the Virginia Center for Policing Innovation:

 This is a three-day, highly interactive course which focuses on tactical and procedural elements of law enforcement response to active shooter incidents.
 The course is designed to apply the tactical and procedural elements of active shooter response to multiple environments.
 Through lecture, class discussion, practical exercises and scenarios using sim-unitions training and/or range “shoot house” training, participants will identify and utilize techniques and tactics to respond effectively to an active shooter incident to locate, isolate, contain or eliminate the threat and conduct evacuation of innocent bystanders.
 Course objectives include the following: